ogratwicklcs/Ansible-Network-Converge/2-first-playbook/README.md

 The `ios_config` module is idempotent.
 This means, a configuration change is pushed to the device if and only if that configuration does not exist on the end hosts.

->Need help with Ansible Automation terminology?
-Check out the [glossary here](https://docs.ansible.com/ansible/latest/reference_appendices/glossary.html) for more information on terms like idempotency.

 To validate the concept of idempotency, re-run the playbook:

 ```bash